Music and cross-modal associations

 Wanke, R., Ansani, A., Di Stefano, N., & Spence, C. (2025).
 Exploring auditory morphodynamics: Audiovisual associations in sound-based music. i-Perception, 16(4). https://doi.org/10.1177/20416695251338718

-Furthermore, two articles are currently under review.
-In one, we explored the cross-modal associations of the same compositions in 6 to 9-year-old children.
-In the other one, we attempted to cross-culturally map the 12 musical intervals onto several extra-auditory dimensions (e.g., gustatory, spatial & physical attributes, emotional/affective, tactile, colour, and shape).
+Furthermore, three articles are currently under review.
+In one, we attempted to cross-culturally map the 12 musical intervals onto several extra-auditory dimensions (e.g., gustatory, spatial & physical attributes, emotional/affective, tactile, colour, and shape).
+In the second one, we explored the cross-modal associations of the same compositions in children with Williams Syndrome.
+In the last one, some physical properties of static stimuli were successfully mapped onto some auditory features.

 From Music and Cross-Modal Associations to FRAMES